Condoms are the only type of contraception that can both prevent pregnancy and protect against sexually transmitted infections (STIs).

 Contraception services are free and confidential, including for people under the age of 16.

-If you're under 16 and want contraception, the doctor, nurse or pharmacist won't tell your parents (or carer) as long as they believe you fully understand the information you're given and the decisions you're making.
+If you're under 16 and want contraception, the doctor, nurse or pharmacist will not tell your parents (or carer) as long as they believe you fully understand the information you're given and the decisions you're making.

 The only time a professional might want to tell someone else is if they believe you're at risk of harm, such as abuse.
 The risk would need to be serious, and they would usually discuss this with you first.